25 Government Contracting Acronyms and Abbreviations

 24. Transactional Data Reporting (TDR):

-Transactional Data Reporting (TDR) was created to capture transactional data on procurements across all of its Federal Supply Schedules (FSS) contracts or MAS contracts, including Governmentwide Acquisition Contracts (GWACs).
-TDR removes requirement for reporting Commercial Sales Practices information.
+Transactional Data Reporting (TDR) is now mandatory for all contractors.
+TDR was created to capture transactional data on procurements across all its Federal Supply Schedules (FSS) contracts, including MAS contracts).
+TDR removes the requirement for Schedule holders to submit their Commercial Sales Practice (CSP) information and allows GSA to analyze federal spending patterns.
+MAS contractors have to report their GSA sales monthly under TDR.

 25. Unique Entity Identifier (UEI)